 When you fall in love with someone, it’s natural to want to shower them with love and affection.
 But can you ever overdo the love?
 In some cases, it’s possible to make someone feel suffocated and smothered in a relationship and it can affect how close you continue to be.

-But you can definitely make your partner dislike you when you start smothering them.
+But, you can definitely make your partner dislike you when you start smothering them.

 To many, smothering love is nothing but an overindulgence of affection.
 You may think smothering excessive love is a true sign of your love for a special someone.

 But in reality, smothering is a selfish act.

 You don’t smother your partner because of love.
 It’s because you crave their affection, you want their attention, or probably because you may want to help them with their troubles, or you may want to protect them.
 But are you doing it because you think it’ll make your lover feel better?
 Probably not.
 [Read: 21 secret signs of a bad relationship that predict a bad future ahead]

 Almost all the time, you may be smothering your partner for selfish reasons; either to reaffirm your relationship status or to feel better about yourself as a perfect example of a loving partner.